 In a general sense, e-Learning is an excellent option to deliver international training.
 It solves all the challenges above, and then some.

 - e-Learning is highly customizable, even on a shoestring budget.
 This combats problems such as translation issues and cultural concerns.
 You can customize your courses to be highly tailored to the needs of even a very small segment of your workforce, and it’s time-efficient as well as inexpensive.
-To try and customize traditional in-person training regarding language or cultural content would be not only extremely expensive but also very time-consuming.
+To try and customize traditional in-person training regarding language or cultural content would be not only extremely expensive but also very time-consuming for a global workforce.

 - e-Learning, in general, is very budget-friendly.
 We touched on this a bit above, but it’s essential to highlight on its own as well.
 For small businesses and any company looking to keep their training budget on track, there really is no viable alternative to online training or e-Learning.
 Anything else would require the hiring of many professionals to create content, there would need to be instructors, printed materials, and employees would lose valuable work time to attend long training courses.